Multi-asset return risk measures: A multi-asset extension of return risk measures

 In the example of RRMs from~\cite{Return}, the model set is $L^{\infty}_{++}$.
 However, there is no reason to restrict our attention to bounded losses, and we shall work with an arbitrary set $\mathcal{C}$.

 \textbf{Financial market:} Second, we have to describe the payoff that we can create by trading in a financial market.
 All payoffs generated in this manner form the so-called \textbf{\textit{security set}}, which is also a nonempty subset $\mathcal{S}\subset L^0_{++}$.
-The latter inclusion clearly poses constraints on admissible trading.
-An element of $\mathcal{S}$ is also called a \textbf{\em security payoff}.
+This inclusion imposes the constraint that the generated payoff must be positive, thereby also restricting which trading strategies are deemed admissible.
+An element of $\mathcal{S}$ is called a \textbf{\em security payoff}.
 An important convention to keep in mind is that the random variables in the model set $\mathcal{C}$ are losses, while the security payoffs in $\CS$ are interpreted as wealth.
 The price of such a security payoff is given by a map $\pi\colon\mathcal{S}\rightarrow(0,\infty)$, a so-called \textbf{\textit{pricing map}}.
 The fact that $\pi>0$ reflects the absence of arbitrage opportunities in the financial market given by $\mathcal{S}$.

 In the specific example of RRMs, the security set is based on a single eligible asset, namely a risk-free bank account.
 In this case, it holds $\mathcal{S}=(0,\infty)$ and $\pi(x)=x$ for all $x\in(0,\infty)$.
 Here, however, we aim to allow for other eligible assets like stocks.
 Therefore, the set $\mathcal{S}$ is introduced as a generic subset of $L^{0}_{++}$.
 In particular, unbounded payoffs are possible.
+For example, $\mathcal{S}$ could represent buy-and-hold strategies in a classical Black-Scholes model, involving investments in a riskless bank account on the one hand and a single stock with lognormally distributed payoff $Y$ on the other.
+In this case, $\mathcal{S}=\{a+bY\,;\,a,b\geq 0\text{ with }(a,b)\neq(0,0)\}.$

 \textbf{Acceptability criteria:} Next, we formally introduce the set $\mathcal{B}$ from~\eqref{eq:introduction_marrm}, which describes if a loss relative to a wealth is acceptable.
 Here, it is crucial that $\mathcal{B}$ is usually specified without recourse to any financial market, e.g.,~by a regulatory authority.
 Furthermore, it is already apparent from \eqref{eq:introduction_marrm} that we need to check if a value of the form $\frac{X}{Z}$ with $X\in\mathcal{C}$ and $Z\in\mathcal{S}$ lies in $\mathcal{B}$.
 However, it is well possible that $\frac{X}{Z}\notin \mathcal{C}$.
 Therefore, we define $\mathcal{B}$ as a subset of the so-called \textbf{\textit{set of relative losses}}, which is an independent nonempty subset $\mathcal{K}\subset L^0_{++}$ and which can differ from $\mathcal{C}$.
 Then, the \textbf{\textit{relative acceptance set}} is a nonempty proper subset $\mathcal{B}$ of $\mathcal{K}$ which is monotone, i.e.,